Global-Policy-Lab/gpl-covid/README.md

 ```

 ## Data Documentation
 A detailed description of the epidemiological and policy data obtained and processed for this analysis can be found [here](https://www.dropbox.com/scl/fi/8djnxhj0wqqbyzg2qhiie/SI.gdoc?dl=0&rlkey=jnjy82ov2km7vc0q1k6190esp).
 This is a live document that may be updated as additional data becomes available.
 For a version that is fixed at the time this manuscript was submitted, please see the link to our paper at the top of this README.
+A description of the variables appearing in `data/processed/[adm]/[country]_processed.csv` is available in [data/raw/multi_country/data_dictionary.xlsx](data/raw/multi_country/data_dictionary.xlsx)

 ## Replication Steps